A DB-type anvi’o artifact. This artifact is typically generated, used, and/or exported by anvi’o (and not provided by the user)..

 - Unpaired nucleotides in the stems

-- “Trimmed” tRNA sequences, formed from unique sequences only differing by 5’ nucleotides beyond the acceptor stem and 3’ nucleotides of the CCA acceptor region
+- “Trimmed” tRNA sequences, formed from unique sequences only differing by 3’ nucleotides of the CCA acceptor region and 5’ nucleotides beyond the acceptor stem

-- “Normalized” tRNA sequences, formed by dereplicating trimmed tRNA sequences that are 3’ fragments produced by incomplete reverse transcription and by mapping biological tRNA fragments
+- “Normalized” tRNA sequences, formed by dereplicating trimmed tRNA sequences that are 3’ fragments from incomplete reverse transcription and by mapping biological 5’ and interior tRNA fragments

-- Potentially modified tRNA sequences, formed by clustering normalized tRNA sequences and retaining those clusters that differ by 3-4 nucleotides at potentially modified positions
+- Potentially modified tRNA sequences, formed by clustering normalized tRNA sequences and retaining those clusters that differ by 3-4 nucleotides at aligned positions

-This database is the key input to anvi-convert-trnaseq-database, which takes one or more databases comprising the samples of an experiment and generates a contigs-db of tRNA seed sequences and profile-db.
-These can then be displayed and manipulated in anvi’o like other ‘omics data.
+This database is the key input to anvi-merge-trnaseq, which takes one or more databases comprising the samples in an experiment and generates a trnaseq-contigs-db of tRNA seed sequences and trnaseq-profile-dbs.
+These tRNA-seq variant contigs and profile databases can then be manipulated and displayed in anvi’o like normal contigs-dbs and profile-dbs.

 Edit this file to update this information.